polonskiy/crowdr/README.md

 Recreating test_server_1...
 Recreating test_client_1...
 ```
 As you can see, server recreated first.
-It means that client will lost connection.
+It means that client will loose the connection.

 To avoid that we need to use this order: